marvelous-comics/project_ADAELE/README.md

 - How to scrape on different web pages (for example on one page, we have the names of different characters and each one has a specific page.)
 - Is it possible to plot data in a really fancy way (custom histogram with characters instead of bars) ?

+# Update for milestone 2:
+We've decided to parse again all the website (1) and (2) to get our own and up-to-date database.
+We have know four differents files:
+- One with all the Marvel characters (that we've limited to Earth-616 which is the mostly known and still regrouping around 28000).
+- One with all the D.C characters.
+- One with all the Marvel comics.
+- One with all the D.C comics.
+Since the creation and modification of each webpage is open to everyone, the cleaning part has been a bit tedious.
+At the end, we've still have some missing values but they only represent a small part of the dataset.
+For the D.C characters, we were given whether a character is good or bad which is not the case for the Marvel ones.
+To solve that, we've decided to look at the appearances of each characteres in each comics and if he was in the good ones or not.
+Since the webpage are created by anyone, we've decided also to verify the correctness of the good and bad information in DC characters with the same criterion.
+Finally, we've also decided to look at who is writing and editing the comics.
+This part need to be more looked at to see maybe some characteristics of the editors and the writers.
+This will be quite easily done since we've stored their URL in our dataset.

+You can find every parts in different notebooks:
+PARSING:
+CLEANING:
+DESCRIPTION OF THE DATASETS: